 Is hospitalization necessary?

-No. Mohs surgery is performed in a pleasant outpatient surgical suite, and patients return home the same day.
+No. Mohs surgery is performed in our pleasant outpatient surgical suite, and patients return home the same day.

 On the Day of Surgery

 Your appointment will be scheduled early in the day.
-Our staff will numb the area around the skin cancer.
+The area around the skin cancer is numbed as if it was before the initial biopsy.
 This will feel like a pinch but will not be painful because we use both refined micro-injectors and a local anesthetic solutions that causes very little stinging.
 The surgical procedure alone takes only 10-15 minutes.
 However, it takes a minimum of 30-60 minutes to prepare and microscopically examine the tissues.
 Several surgical stages and microscopic examinations may be required, and you will be asked to wait between stages.
 Although there is no way to tell before surgery how many stages will be necessary, most cancers are removed in three stages or less.